ria-ben/spikeh-logo/README.md

 # spikeh-logo
-Used Figma to create the logo for "Spikeh"- available on the App Store
+Designed the Logo for "Spikeh"- available on the App Store (Figma)